temporalio/samples-python/cloud_export_to_parquet/README.md

 This is an example workflow to convert exported file from proto to parquet file.
 The workflow is an hourly schedule.

-For this sample, the optional `cloud_export_to_parquet` dependency group must be included.
-To include, run:
+Please make sure your python is 3.9 above.
+For this sample, run:

-    poetry install --with cloud_export_to_parquet
+    poetry install

 Before you start, please modify workflow input in `create_schedule.py` with your s3 bucket and namespace.
 Also make sure you've the right AWS permission set up in your environment to allow this workflow read and write to your s3 bucket.